prpaskov/publicationBot/README.md

 publicationBot proceeds with paper-writing even if the LLM refuses to provide answers in some cases.
 User can set the LLM model and adjust its temperature and version.

 ## Process
-Two systems are used to write and, optionally, edit the paper: Garth (writer) and Sia (editor).
+Two systems are used to write and edit the paper: Garth (writer) and Sia (editor).
 System descriptions live in all_prompts.py.
 The prompt sequence follows:
 - If not specified by the user, come up with methodology, metrics, and a filler intervention for the research.
 - Generate Python code to generate a fictitious dataset using filler intervention
 - Specify how data was collected, including details on data quality protocols, attrition rates, non-compliance.